Croatia Vacation Planning Best Trip to Croatia

 the colors of Stari Grad, Hvar, Croatia

-The history of Croatia stretches back thousands of years – and traces of the past can be found in every destination.
-History buffs might want to plan a dedicated trip to exploring the rich history of Croatia – from Roman ruins (found in Pula, Zadar and Split) to more recent history (like the Homeland War of the 1990s).
+History buffs might want to plan a dedicated trip to exploring this rich history – from Roman ruins (found in Pula, Zadar and Split) to more recent events (like the Homeland War of the 1990s).

 Croatia Family Vacations